zixinwang100/FNO_GPR_Subsurface_Sensing/README.md

 For the field experiments, soil moisture variation is additionally evaluated in terms of volumetric water content (VWC).

-## Experimental Configurations

-The study considers four representative experimental scenarios:

-- **Laboratory single-layer material:** A single soil layer with varying moisture conditions.
-Relative permittivity, electrical conductivity, and layer depth are estimated.

-- **Laboratory two-layer material:** A layer of wood shavings placed over soil.
-Material properties of both the soil and wood-shavings layers are investigated.

-- **Field single-layer material:** Bare soil monitored under realistic environmental conditions, including rainfall-induced variations in soil moisture.

-- **Field two-layer material:** Soil covered by an upper layer consisting of natural leaves or wood chips.
-Soil moisture variations are estimated under realistic field conditions.

-Real-world GPR measurements are collected using a GSSI StructureScan MiniXT system equipped with a 2,700 MHz antenna.
-Synthetic source-domain GPR signals are generated using gprMax.

 ## Repository Contents

 The repository is organized according to the four experimental configurations investigated in the study: